jalena/documentation/content/applications/inventory_and_mrp/inventory/routes/concepts/stock_warehouses.rst

 Sell stock from multiple warehouses using virtual locations
 ===========================================================

-While keeping stock (and selling inventory) from one warehouse might work for smaller companies, bigger companies might need to keep stock in (and sell from) multiple warehouses in multiple locations.
+While keeping stock and selling inventory from one warehouse might work for smaller companies, bigger companies might need to keep stock in, or sell from, multiple warehouses in multiple locations.

-Sometimes, products included in a single sales order might take stock from two (or more) :guilabel:`Warehouses`.
-In Odoo, this can be done by using *virtual locations*.
+In Odoo, sometimes products included in a single sales order might take stock from two (or more) warehouses.
+In Odoo, pulling products from multiple warehouses to satisfy sales demands can be done by using *virtual locations*.

 .. note::
-   To create virtual locations in warehouses, the :guilabel:`Storage Locations` and :guilabel:`Multi-Step Routes` features will need to be enabled.
-To do so, go to :menuselection:`Inventory --> Configuration --> Settings`, scroll down to the :guilabel:`Warehouse` section, click the :guilabel:`checkbox` next to those two settings, and :guilabel:`Save` changes.
+   In order to create virtual locations in warehouses and proceed to the following steps, the :guilabel:`Storage Locations` and :guilabel:`Multi-Step Routes` features will need to be enabled in the :menuselection:`Settings` app.

+   To do so, go to :menuselection:`Inventory --> Configuration --> Settings`, scroll down to the :guilabel:`Warehouse` section, and click the checkboxes next to those two settings.
+Then, :guilabel:`Save` the changes to finish.

 Create and configure a virtual parent location
 ==============================================

 Before creating any virtual stock locations, a new warehouse will need to be created.
-This new warehouse will act as a "virtual" warehouse, and will be the "parent" location of other physical warehouses.
+This new warehouse will act as a *virtual* warehouse, and will be the *parent* location of other physical warehouses.

 .. spoiler:: Why a "virtual" warehouse?